chiselstrike/chiselstrike/docusaurus/docs/intro.md

 :::tip
 You do not need to specify an id for `BlogComment`.
 An `id` property is automatically generated for you, and you can access it as `c.id` in the examples above.
-Calling `Chisel.save()` passing an object that has an `id` will update the field with corresponding object.
+Calling the `save()` on an object that already has an `id` will update the field with corresponding object.
 :::